VerySeriousStudio/TheLostPixel-legal/terms-of-service.md

-Terms of Service – The Lost Pixel
+# Terms of Service – The Lost Pixel

-Last updated: 18/11/2025
+**Last updated: 19/11/2025**

-Welcome to The Lost Pixel, created by VerySeriousStudio (“we”, “us”, or “our”).
+Welcome to **The Lost Pixel**, developed by **VerySeriousStudio** (“we”, “us”, or “our”).
-By downloading or using the game, you agree to these Terms of Service.
+By downloading or using the game, you agree to these Terms of Service (“Terms”).
 Please read them carefully.

+---

-1. Use of the Game
+## 1. Use of the Game
 You may download and play The Lost Pixel for your personal, non-commercial use.
-You agree not to:

-Modify, copy, or distribute the game’s code or assets

-Use cheats, automation tools, exploits, or hacks

-Attempt to reverse-engineer or decompile any part of the game

-Use the game for any unlawful purpose

-2. In-Game Purchases

-The Lost Pixel may offer optional in-game purchases.
-All purchases are handled through Google Play and follow Google’s refund policies.

-We do not handle refunds directly.
-If you experience a billing issue, please contact Google Play Support.

-3. User Data

-We may collect limited technical information such as:

-Device type and OS version

-App performance data

-Crash logs

-Advertising identifiers (for delivering ads)

-This information is used to improve gameplay, performance, and ad relevance.

-For more information, please see our Privacy Policy.

-4. Ads

-The game may show ads provided by third-party ad networks.
-Ad content is not controlled directly by us.

-If you click an ad, you may be taken to a third-party website or app that has its own terms and privacy practices.

-5. Online Services

-Some features require an internet connection (for example, watching reward ads or receiving remote updates).
+You agree **not** to:

+- Modify, copy, distribute, or resell the game’s code, assets, or content
+- Use cheats, bots, automation tools, exploits, or hacks
+- Attempt to reverse-engineer, decompile, or extract source code
+- Interfere with servers, systems, ad delivery, or gameplay integrity
+- Use the game for any unlawful or harmful purpose

+We reserve the right to suspend or terminate access if these rules are violated.

+---

+## 2. In-Game Purchases & Refunds
+The Lost Pixel may offer optional in-app purchases, such as virtual items or enhancements.

+All purchases are processed through **Google Play**.
+Because of this:

+- **We do not offer refunds for any in-game purchases**
+- All refund requests must be submitted through **Google Play**, not through us
+- Refund approvals are handled solely by Google Play and cannot be overridden by us
+- Prices and availability may change at any time

+By making a purchase, you acknowledge that:

+- Virtual items have **no real-world monetary value**
+- Virtual items are **non-refundable, non-exchangeable, and non-transferable**
+- Virtual items may be adjusted, modified, or removed during updates

+For billing issues or accidental purchases, please contact **Google Play Support**.

+---

+## 3. User Data & Analytics
+We may collect limited technical and analytics information, including:

+- Device type and OS version
+- Game performance metrics
+- Crash logs
+- Advertising identifiers (e.g., Google Advertising ID)
+- Basic interaction analytics such as progress or session length

+This data helps us improve stability, performance, and ad relevance.
+We **do not** collect personally identifiable information unless explicitly provided by you.

+For complete details, please refer to our **Privacy Policy**.

+---

+## 4. Advertising
+The game may display ads from third-party ad networks.

+Please note:

+- We do not control the exact ad content
+- Ad availability may vary by location or network conditions
+- Clicking an ad may redirect you to a third-party app or website

+These third-party services follow their own terms and privacy practices, and we are not responsible for their behavior or content.

+---

+## 5. Internet & Online Features
+Some features require an active internet connection, including:

+- Watching rewarded ads
+- Receiving remote updates or configuration
+- Analytics and performance tracking

 We are not responsible for issues caused by:

-Lost internet connection

-Third-party network failures

-Ad availability or loading issues

-6. Age Requirements

-The game is not intended for children under 13 years old.
-If you are under 18, you must have permission from a parent or guardian.

-7. Changes to the Game or Terms

-We may update the game or change these Terms at any time.
-If changes are significant, we will update the “Last Updated” date at the top.

-Continued use of the game means you accept the updated Terms.

-8. Termination

-We may suspend or terminate access to the game if you:

-Violate these Terms

-Attempt to disrupt servers, systems, or other players

-Interfere with gameplay integrity

-9. Contact Us

-If you have any questions about these Terms, email us at:

-👉 veryseriousstudio@gmail.com
+- Lost or unstable internet connections
+- Third-party server outages
+- Ads failing to load
+- Device or OS incompatibility

+---

+## 6. Age Requirements
+The Lost Pixel is intended for players **aged 13 and above**.

+- Players under 13 may not use the game
+- Players under 18 must have permission from a parent or guardian
+- Parents are encouraged to enable parental controls on the device

+---

+## 7. Virtual Items
+Some items in the game may be virtual or consumable.

+You understand that:

+- Virtual items have **no cash value**
+- They cannot be traded or transferred
+- They may be modified or removed during updates
+- Loss of virtual items due to device issues may not be recoverable

+---

+## 8. Updates & Changes
+We may update or modify the game at any time, including:

+- Features
+- Content
+- Balancing changes
+- Systems
+- UI and gameplay

+We may also update these Terms.
+A new “Last Updated” date will be shown at the top.

+Continued use of the game means you accept any updated Terms.

+---

+## 9. Suspension or Termination
+We may suspend or terminate access to The Lost Pixel if you:

+- Violate these Terms
+- Cheat, exploit, or modify the game
+- Attempt to harm servers, systems, or other players
+- Use the game for abusive or malicious purposes

+Suspension or termination does not entitle you to refunds for purchases or virtual items.

+---

+## 10. Liability & Disclaimer
+To the fullest extent permitted by law:

+- The game is provided **“as is”**, without warranties of any kind
+- We are not responsible for data loss, device issues, or unavailable servers
+- We are not liable for third-party content, ads, or external links
+- Your use of the game is at your own risk

+Some regions may not allow certain limitations, so portions of this disclaimer may not apply to you.

+---

+## 11. Governing Law
+These Terms are governed by the laws of **Australia**, unless your local consumer protection laws state otherwise.

+---

+## 12. Contact Us
+If you have any questions about these Terms, please contact us at:

+📧 **veryserio**